spoonjoy/redwoodjs-dbauth-oauth/web/README.md

 ...
--import { AuthProvider, useAuth } from './auth' +import { AuthProvider, useAuth, OAuthProvider } from './auth'
+-import { AuthProvider, useAuth } from './auth' +import { AuthProvider, useAuth, OAuthProvider } from './auth' +import '@spoonjoy/redwoodjs-dbauth-oauth-web/dist/style.css' // only required if you're planning on using the supplied button components

  import './scaffold.css'
  import './index.css'